RTÉ: Budget

-Even though commercial quotas have been removed, commercial revenue and public funding each contribute roughly half of the organization's income.
+Even though commercial quotas have been removed, commercial revenue and public funding each contribute roughly half of the organisation's income.
 The licence fee does not fund RTÉ Guide.

-RTÉ 2fm was set up as a self-sufficient radio station in 1978, up until 2011 this was the case, since 2011 2FM has received a portion of the license fee.
-In 2023 it received €3.8m from the licence fee, or about 33% of its total cost base.
+RTÉ 2fm (2FM) was set up as a self-sufficient radio station in 1978.
+This situation continued until 2011; since 2011, 2FM has received a portion of the licence fee.
+In 2023, the station received €3.8 million from the licence fee, or about 33% of its total cost base.

-RTÉ also supports TG4 through an hour of TV per day.
-This has been the case since 1996.
-The vast majority of this is for News and current affairs programming.
-Other content received includes Irish Language repeats and children's programming.
-In 2008 the portion of the license fee set for "TG4 support" was €7.89 or 5%, by 2022 this had been cut to 3%.
+RTÉ also supports TG4 through an hour of television per day.
+This situation has continued since 1996.
+The vast majority of that time is for news and current affairs programming.
+Other received content includes Irish-language repeats and children's programming.
+In 2008, the portion of the licence fee that was set for "TG4 support" was €7.89 or 5%; by 2022, this portion had been reduced to 3%.

-In 2011, as part of government cuts, TG4 direct exchequer funding was cut, this resulted in a portion of the fee going directly to TG4, however this was reversed in 2018.
+In 2011, as part of government cuts, TG4's direct exchequer funding was cut, which resulted in a portion of the fee going directly to TG4; however, the cut was reversed in 2018.